-Click on the Catalog to view the Associate in Science in Biomedical Sciences course list.
+View the Associate in Science in Biomedical Sciences

 Prior coursework will be evaluated to determine placement in certain courses.

-The PTA Track is for students who need to complete all prerequisites for application to the Physical Therapist Assistant program at Hodges University.
-In order to graduate with an Associate in Science in Biomedical Sciences, you must complete either the Basic Health Track or the Pre-Nova Nursing Track.
+The Pre-PTA Track is for students who need to complete all prerequisites for application to the Physical Therapist Assistant program at Hodges University.
+In order to graduate with an Associate in Science in Biomedical Sciences, you must complete the Basic Health Track.

 Science courses for transfer into the Biomedical Science program must be taken within the past five (5) years with a grade of B or better.

 How is Hodges University’s Biomedical Sciences Program Different?

 Both day and evening courses are available with small class sizes.
 Science courses will have no more than 15 students per class.
 Face-to-face courses only meet once per week.

 We teach in an environment that allows for practical, hands-on instruction.
 Instructional technology in our classrooms is far above what state schools can offer, and most science courses are taught by full-time faculty.

 You may also contact us to speak to an admissions coordinator who will guide you through the application and admissions process.
 To speak to an admissions coordinator call us at 1-800-466-8017 (Naples) or 1-800-466-0019 (Fort Myers), use our contact form, email email@example.com or schedule a one-on-one visit to tour one of our campuses.

 - Help you complete the application in its entirety.